Adityajain20/DISHCOVERY/README.md

 # DISHCOVERY
-It provide the instruction to make dish through the name the dish.
+It provide the instruction to make dish through the name of dish.